-During Cycle 9, grism spectroscopy with FORCAST will only be available in single channel, long-slit configurations (SWC and LWC).
-By default, observations will be set up using NMC aligned along the slit in Long Slit configurations and perpendicular to the slit in XD configuration.
-Due to the size of the PSF, neither chopping or nodding along the slit nor dithering are possible for high-resolution XD observations.
+During Cycle 10, grism spectroscopy with FORCAST will only be available in single channel, long-slit configurations (SWC and LWC).
+By default, observations will be set up using NMC aligned along the slit in Long Slit configurations.
 For larger sources and for targets embedded in crowded fields it is advised to use C2NC2 mode.

 The observing efficiency for FORCAST spectroscopic observations depends on a number of factors, including the observing mode, chop frequency and nod cadence, the detector frame rate, and LOS rewind cadence.
-The typical observing efficiency as measured from NMC and NPC observations is 50-75% of clock time.
+The typical observing efficiency as measured from NMC observations is 35-45% of clock time.
 Work is ongoing to optimize the mode-dependent efficiency values.
 These efficiency estimates are built-in to USPOT and do not need to be specified.